Newt90xz/BlockSystem/src/README.md

 `App.vue` is a reference implementation that wraps `Blocks.vue` with a configuration UI.
 It exists to demonstrate integration and for testing purposes.

+It provides:

-It provides a setup screen where grid dimensions, block limits, and initial blocks are configured before starting, and a settings modal (⚙️) that can be opened at any time to adjust parameters and reload the grid without navigating away.
+- A setup screen where grid dimensions, block limits, initial blocks, and toolbar visibility are configured before starting
+- A settings modal (⚙️) that can be opened at any time to adjust parameters and reload the grid without navigating away
+- Validation: if the toolbar is disabled, initial blocks must be provided before the session can start.
+The start / apply button is disabled and a warning is shown until the field is filled.

 ### Minimal integration example